Restore an application-tier server

-The databases for Team Foundation store all data for your deployment of Visual Studio Team Foundation Server.
+The databases for Team Foundation store all data for your deployment of Team Foundation Server.
 Even if you back up the application-tier server, you will not back up any data for Team Foundation Server.
 However, if the hardware of an application-tier server fails, you can install another application-tier server and configure it to use the databases for your deployment.
 That server will then replace the offline server as the application-tier server for the deployment.
 If your application-tier server hosted SharePoint Products, you must also restore that software on the new hardware.
-For more information, see Backup and Recovery (SharePoint Server 2010), Protecting and restoring a farm (Office SharePoint Server 2007), or Protecting and restoring a farm (Windows SharePoint Services 3.0).
+For more information, see Backup (SharePoint Foundation), Backup and Recovery (SharePoint Server), or Protecting and restoring a farm (Office SharePoint Server 2007).

 You can also add more than one application-tier server to a deployment of Team Foundation Server, but you must configure clients to connect to that server as a separate application tier.
 You cannot configure automatic load balancing between application-tier servers.
 For actual load balancing and transparency to clients, you must first install and configure a hardware or software device for network load balancing (NLB).

 To install and configure a server as the application-tier server

 Stop the application pools and services that Team Foundation Server uses.

 If you are using Network Service as the service account for Team Foundation (TFSService), on the application-tier server, open a Command Prompt window, and change directories to Drive:%Program Files%\ Microsoft Team Foundation Server 12.0\Tools.
 At the command prompt, enter the following command:

 TfsConfig Accounts /add /account:"NT Authority\Network Service" /accountType:ApplicationTier /SQLInstance:ServerName /DatabaseName:DatabaseName

 For more information, see Accounts Command.